Dixie Highway: After establishment of U.S. Highway System

 Monuments like this, and even arches over the roadway, were put up by cities and counties as they built sections of highways including the Dixie Highway.
+This one is in Scottsmoor, Florida.

 In Indiana, the only portion of the Highway that retains its name is located in southwestern Bedford, although Roseland names its section Dixie Way.
 Indiana State Road 37 in southern Indiana and US 31 in northern Indiana were once part of the Dixie Highway system.
 A detailed 1915 map of the Dixie Highway route through Indiana and other states was generated by the National Highways Association.
 At least a portion of the Dixie Highway in Indiana was paved with brick, although some portions used continuous concrete (meaning no expansion joints).
 The state has not forgotten the crucial part that entrepreneur and native son Carl G. Fisher played in the development of the Dixie Highway nor the importance of the Dixie Highway itself.

 In some cities and towns, Dixie Highway is the north–south axis of the street numbering system.
 Also, the route of Dixie Highway generally parallels the coast, often running diagonally instead of straight north and south, causing irregularities in the numbering system.

 The Dixie Highway-Hastings, Espanola and Bunnell Road (also known as County Road 13 or the Old Brick Road) is a historic section of Old Dixie Highway in Florida.
 It is located roughly between Espanola (in Flagler County) and CR 204 southeast of Hastings near Flagler Estates (in St. Johns County).
 This is one of the few extant portions of the original brick Dixie Highway left in Florida.
 On April 20, 2005, it was added to the U.S. National Register of Historic Places.
 Maitland, Florida, is also home to a brick section of the Dixie Highway stretching around Lake Lily.
 In Hobe Sound, Florida development centers on Dixie Highway, and historic lampposts dating to around 1925 are present along the route.

 There is also a small section of the original brick Dixie Highway, and a monument marking the county line, near Loughman, Florida, on the Osceola County/Polk County border.